gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    records in secure way.

  * Defines a SCTP parameters to negotiate support of DTLS over SCTP.

+ * Defines a method for determing available buffering for the total size of all DTLS protected user messages under delivery.

  * Requires that the DTLS handshake needs to occur immediately after SCTP handshake prior to any other user messages when this